BYD Atto 3: Brazil

+Ecuador

 In Ecuador, the Atto 3 was sold in the same specs as the Brazilian model, also retaining the Yuan Plus name.

 Costa Rica

 The Yuan Plus was released in Costa Rica in July 2022.
 Two variants are offered in the country, the GL trim with a battery of 49.92 kWh with a range of 400 km under the NEDC cycle, and the GS trim, full extras with a 60.48 kWh battery and a range of 480 km also under NEDC.

 Oceania

 Australia

-The Atto 3 was introduced in Australia in August 2022, with deliveries starting in September 2022.
-Two variants are available: Standard Range and Extended Range.
-In October 2022, deliveries were delayed as a 'stop delivery' notice was in effect due to non-compliance of Australian Design Rules, as the rear middle seat of the Atto 3 is missing an appropriate top tether to use for a child seat.
+The Atto 3 was introduced in Australia in August 2022 as BYD's first shipment of mass-produced cars to Australia, with deliveries to start in September 2022.
+Two variants were available: Standard Range and Extended Range.
+In October 2022, deliveries were delayed as a 'stop delivery' notice was in effect due to non-compliance of Australian Design Rules, as the rear middle seat of the Atto 3 was missing an appropriate top tether to use for a child seat.
 Deliveries resumed in November 2022 after a four-week pause, with modifications done for compliance.
 The 2024 model year with minor improvements and a price reduction went on sale in July 2024.

+The Atto 3 Evo went on sale in Australia on 12 August 2026, with two variants: Dynamic FWD (60.5 kWh) and Premium RWD (74.9 kWh).